Austria Rail Passes and Train Tips

 All trains within Austria operated by the national railway (the ÖBB), as well as the following extras:

-- Trains running nonstop between Salzburg and Kufstein, even when they cross a bit of Germany, are covered by all rail passes that cover Austria.
+- Trains running nonstop between Salzburg and Kufstein, even when they cross a bit of Germany.
 (Trains that stop in Germany — e.g. at Rosenheim, in the southeast corner of Germany — are only covered by rail passes that include Germany…and of course by point-to-point tickets.)

-- S-Bahn trains (but not U-Bahn trains) in Vienna and Innsbruck are covered by all rail passes that cover Austria.
+- S-Bahn trains (but not U-Bahn trains) in Vienna and Innsbruck.
 (This bonus is usually only relevant on the days you arrive or depart on a longer train ride, since otherwise it makes little sense to use up a rail pass travel day for a short, inexpensive trip.)

-- Eurail-brand passes grant you a 50 percent discount on certain Lake Constance boats.
+- 50 percent discount on certain Lake Constance boats.

-- Eurail-brand passes grant you a 20 percent discount on certain Danube river cruises.
+- 20 percent discount on certain Danube river cruises.

-- The buses between Villach, Austria and Venice (Mestre and Tronchetto stations), and between Klagenfurt and Graz, which are run by the national railway, are covered by all rail passes that cover Austria.
+- The bus between Klagenfurt and Graz, which is run by the national railway.
 Reservations cost about $15; if your pass doesn't cover both countries, you'll also need to pay a supplement.
 (A popular bus connection shown on the train-fare map on this page — the dashed line between Reutte and Füssen — is not covered by rail passes.)

 - Other bonuses are described in materials that come with the rail pass.